 We follow the policy of preparing fresh goods to avoid stocking.
 We all do understand that shelved dog treats are unhealthy and they are stripped out of all the valuable nutritional qualities.
 We genuinely want the best products for your pets.
 So, we carefully make your pet’s treats in batches with the perfect blend of health and taste.

 Visit the Oscar Daisy site or click here to check our products and their benefits and place your orders.

 We only accept pre-orders within the provided booking time.
 Once you have placed the order, you will be contacted with the details of the delivery.
-Within a week, expect our pack of healthy treats at your doorstep for your excited dogs!
+Within days, expect our pack of healthy treats at your doorstep for your excited pups!

 According to the American Kennel Club, it is said that there are 340 dog breeds across the world.
 Among these, there are both recognized and unrecognized breeds.
 They are categorized under parent clubs/groups to identify them better.

 In the early days, some dogs were purely used and bred for certain tasks.
 It ranged from hunting, herding, guarding, and sometimes, just for companionship.
 But with the evolution of mankind, dogs have also altered to adapt to newer lifestyles.
 Hence, the dogs are categorized into 7 groups according to their vital functions, roles, and traits by AKC.